JamesSaxon/dist_analysis/README.md

 ## Overview of the Analysis

 There are four components to the C4 Analysis.
 These are divided between two repositories.
-1. *Geographies*: these are shapefiles drawn from the US Census, preprocessed using postgres/postgis.
+1. *Geographies*: these are shapefiles drawn from the US Census, preprocessed using postgres (9.5.17, with postgis 2.2.1, on Ubuntu 16.04.6 LTS).
    The scripts used to build this database can be found in the [c4 repository in the `db/` directory](https://github.com/JamesSaxon/C4/tree/master/db).
 A [README](https://github.com/JamesSaxon/C4/blob/master/db/README.md) in that folder describes those scripts.
 To avoid dependence on this private database, the data are also cached and saved in [`c4/shapes/`](https://github.com/JamesSaxon/C4/tree/master/shapes) and [`c4/demographics/`](https://github.com/JamesSaxon/C4/tree/master/demographic).
    * *Replication suggestion*: check the import scripts and verify that the cached data in `shapes/` are sensible.
 2. *Election data*: these data are drawn from the Census Voter Tabulation Districts from 2010, state and county election websites, and the work by [Ansolabehere, Rodden et al.](https://dataverse.harvard.edu/dataset.xhtml?persistentId=hdl:1902.1/21919).
 The scripts for munging these input data are in this repository, in the [`voting/`](https://github.com/JamesSaxon/district_analysis/tree/master/voting) directory.
 The script for each individual state describes the sources and the strategy for that state (they are pretty consistent).